conterra/reactivity/packages/reactivity-core/README.md

 Note that `watchValue` and `watch` are almost the same.
 `watch` supports watching multiple values at once directly (but forces you to return an array) while `watchValue` only supports a single value.
 In truth, only their default `equal` functions are different: `watchValue` uses `===` while `watch` uses shallow array equality.

-More most circumstances, `watchValue`, `watch` or `effect` are the right choice.
-The `sync*` variants are useful when you need to run the callback immediately.
-For more details, see [Sync vs async effect / watch](#sync-vs-async-effect--watch).

 ### Complex values